adulsaa-q/data-analyst-playbook/README.md

 ## Why I built this

-I got tired of tutorials that stop at "here's how groupby works" and never show you what to actually do with it.
+I built this because most tutorials stop at explaining individual tools, but don’t show how to actually use them together.

-So I made this — a set of small projects that each solve one real problem.
-Cleaning messy data, writing SQL that doesn't fall apart, building charts that make sense, connecting everything into a pipeline.
-The kind of stuff that comes up in actual analyst work.
+So I put together a set of small projects, each focused on solving a practical problem  cleaning messy data, writing reliable SQL, building clear visualizations, and connecting everything into a simple pipeline.

 Nothing here is perfect.
-Some things I figured out the hard way.
-But that's kind of the point.
+A lot of it came from trial and error, which is kind of the point.

 ---